 Last Updated on

 Long before Chino Roque was officially named the first Filipino to fly into space, two Philippine animals almost achieved the same feat.
-Enclosed in an Aerobee rocket, Philippine monkeys named Patricia and Michael made history after travelling halfway to space on May 22, 1952.
+Enclosed in an Aerobee rocket, Philippine monkeys named Patricia and Michael made history after traveling halfway to space on May 22, 1952.

-Animals in Space: A Deadly Experiment
+Animals in Space: A Deadly Experiment.

 Back when space flight was still in its infancy stage, there were a lot of debates on whether or not humans were capable of blasting off into outer space and returning alive.
 To settle the conflict, the scientific community turned their attention to animals and just let them do the test drive.